 Golf games usually fall into two categories.
 The ones that go for simulation and use an analogue stick to track movement and the arcade ones that use a bar and either button presses or gauges to play golf.
 Dog Gone Golfing does the later and is on the surface at least one of the most simple to get into golf games around.

-In terms of gameplay, Dog Gone Golfing is a blast but there’s a few weird quirks that mar the overall experience.
-Once you’ve completed a hole in single player, you can’t play it again which currently means you can only play the single player experience once.
+In terms of gameplay, Dog Gone Golfing is a blast but there are a few weird quirks that mar the overall experience.
+Once you’ve completed a hole in single-player, you can’t play it again which currently means you can only play the single-player experience once.
 You can’t replay the level to better your score which seems bizarre.
 You’ll be left with the random hole practice mode and the 2 player only skins mode.
 There’s also a mode where you can play levels back to back to see how many you can get par (or paw) in a row.
 It feels like it’s missing so many tricks with this limited delivery for things that should be there as standard.
 Why only two players?
-It’s a simple pass and play mechanic and there’s 6 dogs to choose from – it doesn’t make sense.
+It’s a simple pass and play mechanic and there are 6 dogs to choose from – it doesn’t make sense.

 Dog Gone Golfing is a great game that has some really weird design choices that make it less of a game to immediately recommend.
 It's simple and fun to play and there's plenty to enjoy though if you can look passed those choices though.

 Easy to pick up and difficult to master.